7 Tips for Avoiding Gluten Cross-Contact at Home

 - Sink Sponges

-When using condiments or any food item from a reusable jar, it is especially important to be aware of double dipping utensils or any other possible contact made directly between the jar and gluten-containing foods.
-If you are in a shared kitchen, it is advisable to purchase double of things like peanut butter, jam, mustard, and mayo, or to sort them into two separate containers, labeling one strictly gluten-free, before the first use to avoid cross-contamination.
-Another simple solution for some condiments is to purchase squeeze bottles.
-This will eliminate the possibility of cross-contamination as long as others in the household are diligent to not touch the squeeze bottle tip to gluten-containing foods.
+STEP 6 – Avoid double-dipping.
+When using condiments, or any food item, from a reusable jar, avoid double dipping utensils or causing any other =contact between the jar and gluten-containing foods.
+If you are in a shared kitchen, purchase double of food items like peanut butter, jam, mustard, and mayo.
+A money-saving option is purchasing family sized containers of condiments and then divvy them up into two separate containers, labeling one as gluten-free.
+Divide the condiments before first use to avoid cross-contact.
+Some condiments come in squeeze bottles, a simple solution to reducing the chance of cross-contact.
+You may need to educate others in your household on how to be avoid touching the squeeze bottle tip to gluten-containing foods.

-By knowing the facts and communicating with those around you, coming into contact with gluten can be averted.
-Though the prospect of preventing cross-contamination may feel daunting, it is an essential part of maintaining health and wellness for those with gluten-related disorders, and is absolutely possible to attain.
+By knowing the facts about cross-contact and communicating with others, you can more successfully avoid coming into contact with gluten.
+Though preventing cross-contact may feel daunting, it is an essential part of maintaining health and wellness for those with gluten-related disorders.
+You’ve got this!

-Article written for GIG by Tina Ralutz, Bastyr University Dietetic Intern.
+Article adapted by GIG in 2020 from an original article written by Tina Ralutz, Bastyr University Dietetic Intern.
 (2018)

 This article has been assessed and approved by a Registered Dietitian Nutritionist.